Skip to content

 Your doctor is your most important partner in this process.
 You'll need them to write a prescription that includes very specific information.
 It’s not enough for it to just say "wig."
 The prescription must use the term "cranial prosthesis" and include your diagnosis with the corresponding ICD-10 code.
 Your doctor should also include a procedure code, like S8095 or A9282, and a short letter explaining why the prosthesis is medically necessary for your emotional and physical well-being.
 This formal documentation is what tells the insurance company that your need is medical, not cosmetic.

-Common Misconceptions About Coverage
+Common Myths About Insurance Coverage

 It’s easy to assume that insurance won’t cover a wig, and many people don’t even try.
 The biggest misconception is that all wigs are the same in the eyes of an insurer, but that’s not true.
 A "cranial prosthesis" is a medical device, and that distinction is everything.
 Another common belief is that you'll be left with a huge bill.
 In reality, many insurance companies will cover between 80% and 100% of the cost.
 Plus, this isn't always a one-time benefit.
 Most plans allow you to claim a new cranial prosthesis every year, ensuring you always have one that looks and feels great.